-Tamron 28-75mm f 2.8 was one of the first E-mount lenses introduced for Sony by the third-party manufacturer and was specially designed for the mirrorless cameras.
-After the introduction of this, the photographers now have a wide range of options and within the budget.
+Tamron 28-75mm f 2.8 was one of the first E-mount lenses introduced for Sony by the third-party manufacturer and was specially designed for mirrorless cameras.
+After introducing this, the photographers now have a wide range of options and within the budget.

 The Tamron 28-77 mm is an excellent standard zoom lens with quality-built material and is quite affordable.